LewisJEllis/async-context-examples/README.md

 The two most currently viable mechanisms for asynchronous contexts in Node are [continuation-local-storage](https://github.com/othiym23/node-continuation-local-storage) and [domains](https://nodejs.org/api/domain.html), among others described in the above-linked document.
 We exercise both in these examples.

-If a callback is queued from a particular asynchronous context (either an active domain or a CLS namespace context), we want that callback to run with that same context when it is eventually called.
-Domains and CLS do automatic implicit binding to make this work automatically where possible, but certain scenarios will require explicit binding to maintain the correct context.
+If a callback is queued from a particular asynchronous context (either an active domain or a CLS namespace context), we want that callback to have that same context when it is eventually called.
+Domains and CLS use implicit binding to make this work automatically where possible, but certain scenarios will require explicit binding to maintain the correct context (see [implicit vs explicit binding](https://nodejs.org/api/domain.html#domain_implicit_binding)).

 ## What we have here
 This repository currently has three examples of scenarios where explicit binding is necessary: